dhriti-g19/CBIR-multifeature-retrieval/README.md

 ## Dataset Domains

 The project is tested on images from multiple domains collected from Kaggle sources:

-Natural Images
-Brain MRI Images
+Natural Images, Brain MRI Images and Paintings
-Paintings Images

 Each domain contains images with different visual characteristics which requires domain specific preprocessing.